If you’re not using SSH certificates you’re doing SSH wrong

 Certificate authentication eliminates key approval and distribution.
 Instead of scattering public keys across static files, you bind a public key to a name with a certificate.
 A certificate is just a data structure that includes a public key, name, and ancillary data like an expiration date and permissions.
 The data structure is signed by a certificate authority (CA).

-To enable certificate authentication simply configure clients and hosts to trust any certificates signed by your CA's public key.
+To enable certificate authentication simply configure clients and hosts to verify certificates using your CA's public key (i.e., trust certificates issued by your CA).

 On each host, edit